-Continuing that idea through, we wanted to tell the story about his collection.
-Anyone willing to make this hard journey and stumble on or find Mystic Point, he – being kind of a philanthropic character – wanted to open the doors of his home to showcase his collection.
-And that’s what guests are coming to Mystic Point for, to showcase and be able to view the collection and also meet Lord Henry and Albert.
+Continuing that idea, we wanted to tell the story about his collection.
+Anyone willing to make this hard journey and stumble on or find Mystic Point, he – being a philanthropic character – wanted to open the doors of his home to showcase his collection.
+And that’s what Guests are coming to Mystic Point for, to showcase and view the collection and meet Lord Henry and Albert.

 The Mysteries of Mystic Manor

-Mystic Point is comprised of multiple locations to explore, but the centerpiece is clearly the ornately decorated Mystic Manor, residence of Lord Henry Mystic and home to Hong Kong Disneyland’s newest ride.
+Mystic Point is comprised of multiple locations to explore.
+Still, the centerpiece is clearly the ornately decorated Mystic Manor, the residence of Lord Henry Mystic and home to Hong Kong Disneyland’s newest ride.

-But guests aren’t simply wandering through this extravagant house unannounced.
-Each and every visitor is invited there by Lord Henry Mystic, ready to show off his findings.
-Even before stepping onto the ride, guests have their first encounter with Henry and Albert.
+But Guests aren’t simply wandering through this extravagant house unannounced.
+Each visitor is invited there by Lord Henry Mystic, ready to show off his findings.
+Even before stepping onto the ride, Guests have their first encounter with Henry and Albert.

-“The idea for the attraction is you go in and Lord Henry sets up the expectation that you’re coming to view his collection,” tells Schirmer.
-“But being an eclectic explorer / adventurer but also an inventor, he’s invented this carriage, this Magneto-Electric Carriage that is allowing you to ride through his museum collection, as opposed to walking through.
-So another special entity that Lord Henry is introducing is this ride carriage and we basically follow Albert through the museum and we get to see what takes place through Albert’s eyes.”
+“The idea for the attraction is you go in, and Lord Henry sets up the expectation that you’re coming to view his collection,” tells Schirmer.
+“But being an eclectic explorer/adventurer but also an inventor, he’s invented this carriage, this Magneto-Electric Carriage that is allowing you to ride through his museum collection, as opposed to walking through.
+So another special entity that Lord Henry is introducing is this ride carriage, and we basically follow Albert through the museum.
+We get to see what takes place through Albert’s eyes.”